Sampada7K/CMPE273/README.md

 Lab 1 - socket-mon.py
   Lists all open socket connections grouped together on the basis of PID and sorted based on the maximum number of connections for PIDs.
 Assignment 1
-  Application to display data from github
+  Application to display data from github repository